chrisdruidman/dnd-characters/pallabar-fiddlefen/pallabar-master-character-development.md

 **DM-Ruled (INT-based, alchemical enhancement)**
 - Attack Bonus: **+6** (INT +3 + Proficiency +3)
 - Damage: **1d6 + 3** (Bludgeoning, Piercing, or Slashing; magic)
+- *Summary:* This uses Intelligence instead of Strength for attack and damage rolls, representing chemically boosted strikes.
+Identical in principle to the Battle Smith Artificer’s “Battle Ready” feature, but applied to Alter Self’s natural weapons for theme.
+Boosts hit chance and damage compared to STR-based attacks.

 ---